feathr-ai/feathr/README.md

 * **get those features by their names** during model training and model inferencing.
 * **share features** across your team and company.

 Feathr automatically computes your feature values and joins them to your training data, using point-in-time-correct semantics to avoid data leakage, and supports materializing and deploying your features for use online in production.

-Follow the [quick-start-guide](docs/quickstart.md) to try it out.
+- Follow the [quick start Jupyter Notebook](./feathr_project/feathrcli/data/feathr_user_workspace/nyc_driver_demo.ipynb) to try it out.
+There is also a companion [quick start guide](./docs/quickstart.md) containing a bit more explanation on the notebook.
-For more details, read our [documentation](https://linkedin.github.io/feathr/).
+- For more details, read our [documentation](https://linkedin.github.io/feathr/).

 ## Defining Features with Transformation
-In **feathr_worksapce** folder:

 ```python
 features = [
     Feature(name="f_trip_distance",                         # Ingest feature data as-is